NitroNils/flashboot/README.md

 password: "password").
 The intention is to make it easy to load a real config from a freshly imaged flash card.

-The assumed platform is a Soekris NET4501 (www.soekris.com), but is very easily changed by selecting a different kernel config and adjusting or renaming the initial-conf/hostname.sis0 file.
+The assumed platform is a Soekris NET4501 (www.soekris.com), but it is very easily changed by selecting a different kernel config and adjusting or renaming the initial-conf/hostname.sis0 file.